 Moving around the planet can be rewarding and life-changing.
 It can also go horribly wrong if you are not being careful!

 My first consideration is luggage and carrying personal items.
 I tend to dress with purpose.
 I prefer jackets or sweaters with interior pockets which might slow down (although not guaranteed to stop) a pick pocket.
-IF I am carrying cash, I carry it under my clothing in a concealed waist wallet or in some other discreet fashion.
+If I am carrying cash, I carry it under my clothing in a concealed waist wallet or in some other discreet fashion.
 If I need cash, I only bring it out in the privacy of a bathroom stall, and put the minimum amount possible into a pocket.
 If you have chipped credit cards, consider an rfid wallet, bag, or sleeve to prevent someone from trying to read or copy your information from your cards.
 I use credit cards when I travel with excellent security.
 I have alerts set.
 On a recent trip to Africa a young man asked to pose with my group in front of a waterfall.
 He was holding two cell phones.
-Later one of us had purchases on a credit card from a city in South Africa.
+One was actually skimming her credit card information.
+Later one of us had purchases on a credit card from a city in South Africa, where we never went.
 Charmer=Thief.
 He was smooth.

 Keep your eyes open.
 Clearly the world at-large is collectively on alert for bad people.
 If you see someone who arouses your suspicions…go with that.
 Our brains are brilliant at spotting danger even if we are poor sometimes at believing it.
 We are biologically built to notice danger to ourselves and to others.
 That doesn’t just apply at home.
 Keep that with you on business or leisure trips.
 In many places, if you are a tourist you are considered “rich” and therefor a target.